Blue Economy Centre

 BLUE VC FUND

-• Redstone Blue Fund I and associated companies in the Blue Economy such as accounting, marketing and staffing firms.
+• Redstone Blue Fund I for pre-seed and seed stage companies in the Baltic Sea region and beyond